WorkED123/intro-to-data-security/README.md

 As technology evolves, so do threats.
 It's crucial to stay informed about emerging data security trends, such as the rise of quantum computing and its implications on encryption, or the increasing use of biometrics for authentication.

 <h2>Conclusion</h2>
 Data security is an ever-evolving field that demands proactive strategies, constant vigilance, and a culture of security awareness.
-As data continues to play an integral role in our personal and professional lives, understanding and implementing robust data security practices become not just advisable, but indispensable.
+As data continues to play an integral role in our personal and professional lives, understanding and implementing robust data security practices becomes not just advisable but indispensable.

 <h2>Definitions</h2>
 <ul>